FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 '[consensus]' involves consensus-related configurations, including:

 - `[consensus].consensus_type`: Consensus type.
 The default setting is' pbft '.
-Currently, FISCO BCOS v3.x only supports the PBFT consensus algorithm.;
+Currently, FISCO BCOS v3.x only supports the PBFT consensus algorithm;
 - `[consensus].block_tx_count_limit`: The maximum number of transactions that can be included in each block.
 The default setting is 1000;
 - `[consensus].leader_period`: The number of consecutive blocks packed by each leader in the consensus process.
 The default value is 5;
-- '[consensus] .node.idx': list of consensus nodes, configured with the NodeIDs of the participating consensus nodes。
+- '[consensus] .node.idx': the list of consensus nodes.
+The NodeIDs of the participating consensus nodes are configured。

 The configuration example of '[consensus]' is as follows: